cerkut/cerkut.github.io/_pages/about.md

 I am insterested in *Machine Learning Operations* or [MLOps](https://ml-ops.org), for short.
 With MLOps, I want to design, build and manage reproducible, testable, and evolvable ML-powered software that can work in real-time.
 I manage the  [Machine Learning Workstation](https://aalborg-university.gitbook.io/machine-learning-workstation) with 3 Titan X GPUs at AAU-Copenhagen, and am an avid user of [CLAAUDIA research data services](https://www.claaudia.aau.dk/) and [UCloud](https://cloud.sdu.dk/app/dashboard).

-I have affiliated with the [Pioneer Center for AI](https://www.aicentre.dk/people/cumhur-erkut), serve in the steering commitee of [Movement and Computing (MOCO)](https://www.movementcomputing.org/about/) and int program commitee of [EAAI Mentored Undergraduate Research Challenge](https://www.yetanotherfreedman.com/resources/challenge_haaisam.html).
+I have affiliated with the [Pioneer Center for AI](https://www.aicentre.dk/people/cumhur-erkut), serve in the steering commitee of [Movement and Computing (MOCO)](https://www.movementcomputing.org/about/) and in the program commitee of [EAAI Mentored Undergraduate Research Challenge](https://www.yetanotherfreedman.com/resources/challenge_haaisam.html).